colalb1/Parallel-QR-Decomposition/README.md

 ## Algorithms

-See [this link](https://arxiv.org/html/2405.04237v1) for the full pseudocode; it is not rewritten here for brevity.
+See [this link](https://arxiv.org/html/2405.04237v1) for the full pseudocode; it is not ALL rewritten here for brevity.

 Suppose $p=$ number of processors.